Need to move your Magento store to another domain? Check this post. Magento migration is made easy when you have these tips in mind.

-Make sure you are also properly backing up the data you use to run your store.
-This means transferring all of the user accounts for different managers or employees in check, account email addresses, and any other information.
+Make sure you are also correctly backing up the data you use to run your store.
+This means transferring all of the users accounts for different managers or employees in check, account email addresses, and any other information.

-Once you’re done, look through your data to make sure all the information lines up and had been transferred properly.
+Once you’re done, look through your data to make sure all the information lines up and has been transferred correctly.

 So the whole point of a store is to be able to get your information out to customers so that they can browse.
 Then they’re going to make a purchase you can ship out to them.

 As you’re transferring your Magneto store, do not overlook your customer information.